Tutorial 2: The RFDC Interface

 Step 4: Place and configure the Snapshot blocks

-Next we want to be able to capture the data the ADCs are producing.
-The green bitfield_snapshot block from the CASPER DSP Blockset library can be used to do this.
+Next we capture the data the ADCs are producing using green bitfield_snapshot block from the CASPER DSP Blockset library.
 Add a bitfield_snapshot block to the design, found in CASPER DSP Blockset->Scopes->bitfield_snapshot.

 For dual-tile platforms in I/Q digital output modes, the inphase and quadarature data are produced from different ports.
-In this mode the first digit of the signal name corresponds ot the tile index just as in the quad-tile.
-But the second digit is 0 for inphase and 1 for quadrature data.
-In this example then, with 4 sample per clock this is 4 complex samples with the two complex components coming from different ports, m00_axis_tdata for inphase data ordered {I3, I2, I1, I0} and m01_axis_tdata with quadrature data ordered {Q3, Q2, Q1, Q0}.
+In this mode the first digit of the signal name corresponds to the tile index just as in the quad-tile.
+Unlike in quad-tile, the second digit is 0 for inphase and 1 for quadrature data.
+In this example then, with 4 samples per clock this is 4 complex samples with the two complex components coming from different ports, m00_axis_tdata for inphase data ordered {I3, I2, I1, I0} and m01_axis_tdata with quadrature data ordered {Q3, Q2, Q1, Q0}.
 When configured in Real digital output mode the second digit is 0 for the first ADC and 2 for the second.
 With the snapshot block configured to capture 2^14 128-bit words this is a total of 2^16 complex samples for the one port.

-Lastly, we want to be able to trigger the snapshot block on command in software.
+Last, we want to be able to trigger the snapshot block on command in software.
 To do this, we will use a yellow software_register and a green edge_detect block (CASPER DSP Blockset->Misc->edge_detect).

 Step 5: Validate the design